wrongheaven/advent-of-code-2023/README.md

 ## Getting Started

-To test these solutions with your own inputs, you need to add an `input` folder at the root of the project.
+To test these solutions with your own inputs, place them inside the `input` folder at the root of the project.
 Each input file should be named as double-digit day numbers (01, 02, ..., 25) and should be in .txt format.
-Place these files inside the `input` folder.

 ## Running the Solutions